đ§ Episode 001: â AI Interview

 Data isnât always missing as

-.
+NaN.
 Itâs often hidden.

 Look for:

-Empty strings (
+"?","N/A","Unknown",0,-1,-999Empty strings (

-)Categorical features with
+"")Categorical features with

-as levels
+"none"or"blank"as levels

-for every column you suspect.
+Pro tip: Run .value_counts(dropna=False) for every column you suspect.

 đŁď¸ Mock Follow-Up Question (That Catches People)